 According to CDC, diabetes is a chronic health condition that affects how your body converts food into energy.
 If you have diabetes, your body may not be making enough insulin or cannot use the insulin, as it should.

 Excess blood sugar remains in your bloodstream when there is insufficient insulin or cells fail to respond to insulin.

-Over time, you may start developing health problems like heart disease, lose your sight, or develop kidney disease.
+Over time, you may start developing health problems like heart disease, losing your sight, or developing kidney disease.

 While diabetes surgery can help you stop or reduce your intake of medications, not everyone qualifies for the Surgery.
 To undergo bariatric Surgery, you must have met the following minimum conditions.